Breast-feeding support: How a partner can help

 To help your partner breast-feed:

 - Make her comfortable.
-When your partner is breast-feeding, offer her a pillow, a blanket, a drink of water or anything else she might like to have nearby.
+When your partner is breast-feeding, offer her a pillow, a blanket, a drink of water or anything she might like to have nearby.

 - Get involved in feedings.
 Carry the baby to your partner.
 Afterward, burp the baby, change the baby's diaper or help the baby go back to sleep.